Police looking for suspect who stole three-figures of cash and car key in West Lothian break-in

-West Lothian police officers looking for suspect who stole three-figures of cash and car key in break-in to premises in Broxburn
+Lothian Crime: West Lothian police hunt suspect who stole three-figure sum of cash and car key in break-in

-Police are appealing for information, following a break-in and a theft which happened in the early hours of Monday morning, at a premises in a village in Broxburn.
+Police are appealing for information following a break-in and theft in the early hours of Monday morning at a premises in a West Lothian village.

 The break-in occurred at a premises on West Holmes Place in the village of Uphall.

-Police say that the theft took place sometime between midnight and 1.45am on Monday November, 15.
+Police say that the incident took place sometime between midnight and 1.45am this morning – Monday, November 15.

 Read More